📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Abstract

-A growing body of research has demonstrated that the minimal selective concentrations of antibiotics can be very low, similar to concentrations of antibiotics measured in the environment.
+Project Aims and Methods: A growing body of research has demonstrated that the minimal selective concentrations of antibiotics that can drive evolution of resistance can be very low, similar to concentrations of antibiotics measured in the environment.
 Antibiotic pollution may therefore select for antimicrobial resistance in the environment.
 However, many other environmental pollutants exhibit antimicrobial activity, and these may also generate a selective pressure that favours resistant bacteria.
 This project will explore the potential mixture effects of antibiotics and other pollutants on the evolution of antimicrobial resistance.
-We encourage applicants to be actively involved in the design and direction of the research.

 Publications